cmiles/PointlessWaymarksProject/README.md

 ### Contact and Donate to your Favorite Open Source Projects!

-Working on a zero-budget-no-commercial goals personal project like this one and having so many great libraries to build with is an incredible privilege (there is a list of projects I am using at the bottom of this page) - one of my goals for 2021 is to do a better job reaching out to, thanking and making donations when possible/appropriate to the projects that have been useful to me.
+Working on a zero-budget-no-commercial-goals personal project like this one and having so many great libraries to build with is an incredible privilege (there is a list of projects I am using at the bottom of this page) - one of my goals for 2021 is to do a better job reaching out to, thanking and making donations when possible/appropriate to the projects that have been useful to me.
 Please consider doing the same!!!

 # Pointless Waymarks CMS